Nigerian Girl Refuses to Deny Christ to Boko Haram and Remains in Captivity—While Others Are Freed

 April will mark the four-year anniversary of the 276 Chibok girls who were abducted by Boko Harm from a secondary school in Nigeria.
 This event caught the world’s attention through the international social media campaign #BringBackOurGirls.
 To date, 107 of the kidnapped Chibok girls have either been released or escaped.

-Today, we thank the Lord for the release of the girls from Dapchi, but we ask you to continue to pray for Leah Sharibu and the countless other girls who remain in captivity with the militant group Boko Haram.
+Today, we thank the Lord for the release of the girls from Dapchi, but we ask you to continue to pray for Leah Sharibu and the countless other girls who remain in captivity with the militant group an extremist group that is located primarily in Northern Nigeria.

 Please remember Leah (pictured here) and ask God to continue to strengthen her faith during this tragedy.
 Pray for courage, comfort and her freedom. #RememberLeah